Suspect in deadly LA shooting rampage shot, killed by police

 “This appears to be random acts of violence,” police Lt.
 Raul Jovel told reporters in Fullerton, where the man was shot.
 “We have no idea what precipitated this.”

 The man had been driving a white Jeep Cherokee and refused pleas from police and a family member to surrender, authorities said.
-Shots were fired at police during the standoff and one officer returned fire, killing the man.
+Shots were fired at police during the standoff, and one officer returned fire, killing the man.

 The shooting rampage adds to LA’s recent rise in violent crime.
 The number of people shot in the city has increased 73% this year, compared with the same time period in 2020.
 The police killing Tuesday marks the second time LAPD officers have fatally shot a person in four days.

+Detectives are investigating whether the shootings were hate crimes, the Los Angeles Times reported.
+The victims included two Asian men and a Latino man.
+Hate crimes, particularly against Asians, have risen dramatically nationwide.

+“We are very mindful of the potentiality for that, and leaning into that very actively,” LAPD Chief Michel Moore said.

-The drive-by shooting began around 12:55 a.m. near the University of Southern California when the suspect pulled alongside a victim’s vehicle and fired multiple rounds at him, LAPD Chief Michel Moore said later during a police commission meeting.
+The drive-by shooting began around 12:55 a.m. near the University of Southern California when the suspect pulled alongside a victim’s vehicle and fired multiple rounds at him, Moore said later during a police commission meeting.
 The victim suffered a bullet graze wound to his head; he is expected to survive.

 Moore said a dashboard camera inside the victim’s vehicle captured part of the shooting and the Jeep’s license plate, which helped officers circulate a description of the car.

 About 10 minutes later, another shooting occurred less than a mile (kilometer) away.

-The suspect drove alongside another man’s vehicle — this time in a Starbucks drive-thru — and backed into it, causing a slight crash.
+The suspect drove alongside another another vehicle — this time in a Starbucks drive-thru — and backed into it, causing a slight crash.
 The suspect then fired into the vehicle, killing a newlywed who was driving with his wife, Moore said.
-Police believe there was a “verbal exchange” between the couple and the gunman but Moore did not know what had been said.
+Police believe there was a “verbal exchange” between the couple and the gunman, but Moore did not know what had been said.

+The Los Angeles County coroner identified the man as 24-year-old Alexis Carbajal.

 Neither victim was a USC student, the university said.

 The second deadly shooting occurred around 1:25 a.m., about 3 miles (4.83 kilometers) away from the second scene.
 A man was driving when the gunman pulled up next to him and began firing through the window.
+The coroner identified that victim as 42-year-old Mingzhi Zhu of South Pasadena.

 A fourth incident was reported shortly after the homicide, Moore said, when the suspect fired at a vehicle in an intersection.